-Dissertation Research (IITP9990)
+IITP8030Current Topics in IIT1Dissertation Research (IITP9990)8Total9

 The PhD Qualifying Exam is taken in the spring semester or summer term of the second year.
 Prior to completing the exam, students should carry out their dissertation research under the course Independent Study in Medical Microbiology and Immunology MICB (6890/8890) or Research in IIT (6890/8890).
 After passing the Qualifying Exam, students conduct their research under the course Dissertation Research (IITP9990).
 The minimum number of credits required for PhD is 90, with a minimum of 25 credits of didactic coursework (letter grade), and a minimum of 30 credits of dissertation research.
 The rest of the credits are approved electives and research in the IIT track.